Having a Conversation with Your Loved Ones about Health Care Wishes

 It’s up to you to take the initiative and express your wishes.
 Your family or loved ones are not likely to raise the issue for you.

-• Did an article in the newspaper or something that happened to a family member make you think about it?
+Did a particular event cause you to make the decision?
+Did an article in the newspaper or something that happened to a family member make you think about it?
+What is motivating you to take these actions now?

-• How do your religious or spiritual beliefs affect your attitudes toward dying and death?
+What aspects of your life give it the most meaning?
+How do your religious or spiritual beliefs affect your attitudes toward dying and death?

-• How important is it to you to be physically independent and stay in your own home?
+How important is it to you to be physically independent and stay in your own home?
+Would you want to take into account the effect your illness would have on any other people?

 Reassess your decisions over time.
 These are not simple questions and your views may change.
 It is important that you review these issues and discuss your choices as your personal health or circumstances change your life.

-What to do if Family Members Disagree
+What To Do if Family Members Disagree

 If you foresee that your health care agent may encounter resistance from your family members, the following steps can help: